Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/exigences.md

 All HTML pages made by the Orange group must **comply with the AA level criteria of Web Content Accessibility Guidelines (WCAG) 2.0, without blocking point** for the user after testing the main features of the site or application.

-For the technical solutions, we refer to an external content available at [Accede-Web references](http://wiki.accede-web.com/en/home).
-Indeed, these references are very useful, pedagogical and come from Atalan, a group of major companies as well as schools and associations of people with disabilities.
+For the technical solutions, you should consult [essential criteria](./fondamentaux.html) and [examples](./exemples.html) sections.
+You should also refer to an external content available at [Accede-Web references](http://wiki.accede-web.com/en/home).

-These references are translated into English and are very famous in e-Accessibility as source of good practice, complete and high-quality.
-These references are updated regularly to stick to the evolution of technologies (browsers, assistive technology...).

 ## RGAA